amoeba-rb/amoeba/README.md

 Append some text to a field.
 This only works for string fields.
 Accepts a hash of fields to prepend.
 The keys are the field names and the values are the prefix strings.
 An example would be to add " (copied version)" to your description field.
 Don't forget to add a leading space if you want it.
 Passing a hash will add each key value pair to the list of append directives.
 If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:contents => " (copied version)"}]`.

+`set`

+Set a field to a given value.
+This sould work for almost any type of field.
+Accepts a hash of fields and the values you want them set to..
+The keys are the field names and the values are the prefix strings.
+An example would be to add " (copied version)" to your description field.
+Don't forget to add a leading space if you want it.
+Passing a hash will add each key value pair to the list of append directives.
+If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:approval_state => "open_for_editing"}]`.

 `regex`

 Globally search and replace the field for a given pattern.
 Accepts a hash of fields to run search and replace upon.
 The keys are the field names and the values are each a hash with information about what to find and what to replace it with. in the form of .
 An example would be to replace all occurrences of the word "dog" with the word "cat", the parameter hash would look like this `:contents => {:replace => /dog/, :with => "cat"}`.
 Passing a hash will add each key value pair to the list of regex directives.
 If you wish to empty the list of directives, you may pass the hash inside of an array like this `[{:contents => {:replace => /dog/, :with => "cat"}]`.